 Research on SA experiences in higher education generally acknowledges that SA offers unique possibilities of cultural learning.
 In this section, we will give an overview of this research as it pertains to our current understanding of cultural learning during SA periods.

 While mid- and long-term SA programs have steadily decreased over the last years due to the increasing popularity of short-term programs (Dwyer, 2004; Institute of International Education, 2014), research and practice tend to credit especially programs of longer duration with providing “learners with ample time to cultivate language and cultural proficiency along with opportunities to establish and participate in social networks” (Castañeda & Zirger, 2011, p.
 545).
 Such assumptions, however, appear to support a problematic, rather uncritical treatment of cultural learning during long-term SA.
-While longer sojourns indeed offer more potential learning opportunities, the quantity and the quality of language and cultural learning may nevertheless differ considerably (Huebner, 1995; Kinginger, 2009).
+While longer sojourns indeed offer more potential learning opportunities, the quantity and the quality of language and cultural learning may nevertheless differ considerably (Huebner, 1995; Kinginger, 2009; Wilkinson, 1998).
 With regard to cultural learning in particular, it also remains challenging to assess complex and fluid concepts such as “cultural sensitivity/proficiency,” “interculturality” or “intercultural competence” in the context of study abroad.
-This is due in part to the fact that the concepts themselves have been defined in many and oftentimes different ways (e.g., Byram, 1997, 2008; Hu, 2008; Kramsch, 1998; Schmenk & Hamann, 2007; Volkmann, Stiersdorfer, & Gehring, 2002) and thus require researchers of SA to come to terms with constructs such as interculturality, cultural proficiency, or intercultural learning.
+This is due in part to the fact that the concepts themselves have been defined in many and oftentimes different ways (e.g., Byram, 1997, 2008; Deardorff, 2006; Hu, 2008; Kramsch, 1998; Schmenk & Hamann, 2007; Volkmann, Stiersdorfer & Gehring, 2002) and thus require researchers of SA to come to terms with constructs such as interculturality, cultural proficiency, or intercultural learning.
 Furthermore, in order to determine and assess the actual cultural learning that takes place during SA, researchers have to operationalize the constructs accordingly.
 In this article, we will chiefly focus on the concept of culture that sojourners construct in their narratives prior to and during SA.
 We will first turn toward previous research on SA and interculturality, looking at the respective approaches and theoretical conceptualizations that inform the study of sojourners’ cultural learning.

-Looking closer at approaches to operationalizing culture, one can roughly distinguish between two main directions (cf., Gogolin, 2003; Jackson, 2014), including a product-oriented and a process-oriented approach.
+Looking closer at approaches to operationalizing culture, one can roughly distinguish between two main directions (Gogolin, 2003; Jackson, 2014), including a product-oriented and a process-oriented approach.
 The first approach defines culture as a consistent, objectively existing system that is comprised of traditions, practices, and perspectives that can be localized (often in the form of national culture) and separated from one another.
 The second approach conceptualizes culture as a dynamically evolving system of different overlapping and entangled forms of perception, expression, and interpretation that is neither homogenous in nature nor a discrete entity, but “a site of struggle where various communication meanings are contested within social hierarchies” (Martin, Nakayama & Carbaugh, 2012, p.
 28).
 Typically, recent studies in the field of Second Language Acquisition (SLA) distance themselves from the first, historically older conceptualization of culture and, instead, promote a process-oriented understanding of the term, which, in turn, forms the basis for discussions of interculturality.
 In this vein, scholarship on (inter-)cultural learning and competences has moved from traditional functionalist/positivistic paradigms to more critical approaches that see “the traditional approach as reinforcing stereotypes and homogenizing cultures” by overlooking “questions about the relationship between and among culture, communication, and politics” (Martin et al., p.
 27).
-As Kramsch and Uryu (2012) argue, dualities based on Self versus Other have become obsolete in the light of current globalization, migration, and technological developments and thus give way to imaginations of culture as essentially hybrid, that is, as sites of difference and contestation.
+As Kramsch and Uryu (2012) argue dualities based on Self versus Other have become obsolete in the light of current globalization, migration, and technological developments and thus give way to imaginations of culture as essentially hybrid, that is, as sites of difference and contestation.